sksumanta/cicdPipeline/readme.txt

 Propose a directory structure
 =================================================

 focusDeploy
-├── inventories
-│   │── fnt
+├── inventories				# inventory hold different environment │   │── fnt
-│   │   ├── group_vars
+│   │   ├── group_vars			# Here in group_vars we assign variables to particular groups
 │   │   │    ├── all.yaml
-│   │   └── hosts.yaml
+│   │   └── hosts.yaml			# In hosts.yaml we will keep the severs need to be connected for deployment process
 │   └── pit
 │       ├── group_vars
 │       │    ├── all.yaml
 │       └── hosts.yaml
-├── roles
+├── roles				# This hierarchy represents a "roles"
-│   ├── pullParameter
-│   │   └── tasks
+│   ├── pullParameter			# This contain the code to pull environment parameter from Github │   │   └── tasks
-│   │       ├── pulEnvParameter.yaml
+│   │       ├── pullEnvParameter.yaml
 │   │       └── main.yaml
+│   ├── loadVars			# The loadVars will load the parameters which pulled from Github │   │   └── tasks					#========  sample code in loadVars/tasks/main.yaml ==========
+│   │       └── main.yaml				- name: Load the {{ tier }} tier deployment variables
+│   │       						  include_vars:
+│   │       						    dir: '{{ staging.scm }}/{{ mydomain }}'
+│   │       						    files_matching: "{{ mydomain | default('skipping') }}.yaml"
-│   ├── loadVars
+│   ├── downloadBuild			# Here we download Build
 │   │   └── tasks
-│   │       └── main.yaml
-│   ├── downloadBuild
-│   │   └── tasks
 │   │       ├── main.yaml
-│   │       └── pullBuild.yaml
+│   │       ├── pullBuild.yaml
-│   └── deployBuild
+│   │       └── verifybuild.yaml
-│       └── tasks
+│   └── deployBuild			# we will keep business logic to deploy the build │       └── tasks
 │           ├── deployingBuild.yaml
 │           ├── uploadParameterFile.yaml
 │           └── main.yaml
-├── books
-│   ├── source_control.yaml
+├── books				# All the playbooks will be executed from books │   ├── sourceControl.yaml
 │   ├── loadVars.yaml
 │   ├── downloadBuild.yaml
+│   ├── verifybuild.yaml
 │   └── deployBuild.yaml
 │
-├── preDeploy.yaml
-├── deployTheBuild.yaml
+├── sourceControl.yaml
+├── preDeploy.yaml			# the user has to execute these indivisual playbooks ├── deployTheBuild.yaml			#==========  sample code in preDeploy.yaml ==========
-└── readMe.txt
+└── readMe.txt					- import_playbook: books/sourcecontrol.yaml
+						- import_playbook: books/loadvars.yaml
+						- import_playbook: books/downloadBuild.yaml
+						- import_playbook: books/verifybuild.yaml